 Gilbert Purcell, of Novato, the plaintiffs’ trial attorney stated, “These deserving plaintiffs are pleased with the verdicts.
 The jury properly compensated them for the severe injuries workers can receive when working around asbestos.
 The jury also sent a message that manufacturers must adequately warn workers about the dangers inherent in their products and failure to do so will not be tolerated.”

-Mr. Purcell went on to state, “The tragedy caused by asbestos companies continues to reveal a dark side of corporate practice effecting the lives of innocent, hard–working people.
+Mr. Purcell went on to state, “The tragedy caused by asbestos companies continues to reveal a dark side of corporate practice affecting the lives of innocent, hard-working people.
 Everyday our firm is contacted by workers and their families who are suffering from fatal asbestos diseases.
 These diseases are caused by asbestos exposure occurring over 20 years ago and often times the workers are unaware of the asbestos exposure and were never aware of any danger.
 Sadly, had asbestos manufacturers like Raymark conducted themselves responsibly instead of operating with a disregard for the safety of users of their products, asbestos diseases would never have occurred in these workers.”

 The plaintiffs were represented by Gilbert L. Purcell of Brayton Purcell LLP of Novato, California.